ashishlodaya123/Agentic-AI-project/README.md

 Generates ranked differential diagnoses based on symptoms and vitals with enhanced accuracy:

-- Expanded database of common medical conditions with symptom profiles
+- Expanded database of common medical conditions with symptom profiles (13+ conditions)
-- Improved matching algorithm based on symptom overlap and direct symptom consideration
+- Improved matching algorithm with weighted scoring and fuzzy matching capabilities
-- Demographic adjustments for age and gender
+- Demographic adjustments for age and gender with age-appropriate condition filtering
-- Medical history consideration for risk factors
+- Medical history consideration for risk factors with higher impact scoring
-- Confidence scoring for each differential
+- Confidence scoring for each differential based on match quality
+- Better utilization of structured symptoms analysis data
+- Enhanced vital sign indicator monitoring with more comprehensive checks
+- Limited to top 4 most relevant diagnoses for focused clinical decision-making

 ### Predictive Analytics Agent